MonashBI/arcana-legacy/README.rst

-The Arcana package itself only provides the abstract *Study* and *CombinedStudy* base classes, which are designed to be sub-classed by more specific classes representing the analysis that can be performed on different modalities and contrasts (e.g. PetStudy, DiffusionMriStudy, FmriStudy).
-These contrast/modality classes are intended to be sub-classed and combined into classes that are specific to the a particular PET|MRI study, class (e.g. ASPREE Neuro), and integrate the complete workflow from preprocessing to statistic analysis.
+The Arcana package itself only provides the abstract *Study* and *CombinedStudy* base classes, which are designed to be sub-classed by more specific classes representing the analysis that can be performed on different types of data (e.g. PetStudy, MriStudy).
+These specific classes can then be sub-classed further into classes that are specific to the a particular study, and integrate the complete workflow from preprocessing to statistic analysis.

 Installation